usender/UniOne/README.md

-UniOne is an open source framework for automated transactional email system.
+Unione is an open source framework for automated transactional email system.
 UniOne allows you to work with API from any .NET application

 # Unione offical page
 https://docs.unione.io/